 Dr Brown’s work has received national coverage across print, radio and TV media.
 Click to read the story in the Sydney Morning Herald.

 In a different research approach, Professor Selena Bartlett from Queensland University of Technology (QUT) investigates the effects of sugar on the brain.
 Her research has demonstrated that chronic intake of sugar can cause significant physical and chemical changes to wiring in the brain.
 Additionally, she observed that sugar could activate receptors in the brain in the same mechanism seen when consuming alcohol or smoking cigarettes.

 “The neurological effects of sugar that we’re observing in our research are quite shocking.
 These changes are signalling a very stressed brain which overall can have negative impacts on health in the long run”.

 Finally, Professor Amanda Page from the University of Adelaide focuses on the relationship between food and the gut-brain axis.
-Her work has demonstrated the stomach’s pivotal role in transmitting information about food consumption to the brain, and how disruption to this axis may have effects in food related disorders such as obesity.
+Her work has demonstrated the stomach’s pivotal role in transmitting information about food consumption to the brain and how disruption to this axis may have effects on food-related disorders such as obesity.